-Step Action 1 Work out whether the applicant is exempt from the MIT (6.11.1).
-If the applicant is exempt, then the Maintenance Income Test Result is nil.
+Step Action 1 Work out whether the: applicant and their partner is exempt from the MIT (6.11.1); OR applicant and their partner do not receive maintenance for the student; OR maintenance income does not exceed the maintenance income free area.
+If the applicant and their partner meet any of the above conditions, they are exempt, then the Maintenance Income Test Result is nil .
 2 If the applicant is not exempt, work out the annual amount of maintenance income.
 3 Work out the Maintenance Income Free Area (MIFA) that is relevant to the AIC student attracting Additional Boarding Allowance (table above).
 4 Work out whether the maintenance income (step 2) exceeds the MIFA (step 3).
 If the maintenance income does not exceed the MIFA then the Maintenance Income Test Result is nil.
 5 If the maintenance income exceeds the MIFA, multiply the excess by 0.5.
 The result, divided by 26, is the (fortnightly) Maintenance Income Test Result to be used when calculating the Reduction for Parental Income (6.0.3).